zzzuuu/zzzuuu.github.io/_pages/about.md

 ----

 ### Research
-Biomechanics and evolution of appendages.

-My research investigates the function and evolution of appendages (such as legs, wings, tails and tongues), trying to understand why they are efficient and versatile.
+My research investigates the function and evolution of novel appendages (such as legs, wings, tails and tongues), trying to understand why they are efficient and versatile.

-Main systems:
 * Insect flight, and various controlled aerial maneuvers and gliding in arthropods.
 * Mechanisms of appendage-mediated functions in organism-environment and predator-prey interactions.